Handling Mouse Events

 Introduction

-Last week I’ve implemented the callbacks for handling touch events on iOS and tvOS.
+Last week, I implemented the callbacks for handling touch events on iOS and tvOS.
+This week, I’m implementing a callback for handling mouse events on macOS.

-Moving the cursor (on macOS)
+Moving the Cursor (on macOS)

-The only method that I need to override for now is mouseMoved.
-It informs the receiver that the mouse has moved.
-Each function call will update the position of the cursor node with the relative position of the mouse in the game scene:
+, which informs the receiver that the mouse has moved.
+Each function call updates the position of the cursor node with the relative position of the mouse in the game scene:

 1